harvester/docs/docs/vm/edit-vm.md

 ## How to Edit a VM

-After creating a virtual machine, you can edit your virtual machine by clicking the `⋮` button and selecting the `Edit Configurations` button.
+After creating a virtual machine, you can edit your virtual machine by clicking the `⋮` button and selecting the `Edit Config` button.

 :::note